-When going to “fissure missions” where prime parts are to be farmed, you are asked if you wish to select a relic for the mission, if you don’t a do a fissure mission alone, you CANNOT get a prime part as reward for the mission.
-However if you are part of a team and other teammates have relics with them, you can choose rewards from their relics when the mission is completed.
+When going to fissure missions where prime parts are to be farmed, you are asked if you wish to select a relic for the mission, if you don’t and do a fissure mission alone, you CANNOT get a prime part as reward for the mission.

 Every relic contains prime parts and have different chances of dropping different items it contains – to boost these chances however one can use so called “Void Traces” to boost the general drop chance of all items contained within the relic.